StefanZ8n/packer-ubuntults/README.md

 for details.

 - **"iso_url"**\
-  By default the .iso of Ubuntu LTS is pulled from Canonical server.\
+  By default the .iso of Ubuntu LTS is pulled a mirror close to me.\
   You can change the URL to one closer to your build server.

 ### How to use Packer